-Erskine College’s Residence Life Program is dedicated to providing safe and comfortable residence hall environments that encourages Christ-centered communities that support the holistic development of students.
+Erskine College’s Residence Life Program is dedicated to providing safe and comfortable residence hall environments that encourage Christ-centered communities that support the holistic development of students.
 We are a residential campus.
 In order to provide the experiences and opportunities for growth to meet the mission and goals of Erskine College, it is important that the Erskine student live, study, exercise, worship, and socialize in the atmosphere expressly created for that purpose.

 Residence Life at Erskine

 All undergraduate residence halls are equipped with free wireless access to the Internet as well as central air and heat, laundry facilities, and a kitchen.

 Robinson Hall, a three-story residence hall for women, was constructed in 1922 and restored and renovated in 1995.
 It was completely renovated and restored in 2003.

 Carnegie Hall, a three-story residence hall for freshman women, built in 1907, was completely restored and renovated in 2002.

 Edwards Hall, a two-story historic house located in the heart of Due West serves as the women’s honors housing.

 Kennedy Hall, built in 1960, is a two-story residence hall housing men.
 It was completely renovated and restored in 2003.

 Grier Hall, built in 1956, is a modern building in the colonial style, housing 106 men.
 It was completely renovated and restored in 2001.